Foton Tunland: Tunland/Mars 7 and 9 (2023)

-The Foton full-size pickup sold as the Mars 7 and Mars 9 in China, was sold as the Tunland 7 and Tunland 9 outside of China.
+The Foton full-size pickup truck sold as the Mars 7 and Mars 9 in China, was sold as the Tunland 7 and Tunland 9 outside of China.

 The Mars 7 is larger in all dimensions than Mars 9.
 The Mars 7 has a length of 5797 mm, a width of 2090 mm, and a wheelbase of 3505 mm, while the Mars 9 has a length of 5617 mm, a width of 2000 mm, and a wheelbase of 3355 mm.
 The powertrain of the Mars series is a 2.5 L turbo diesel engine with 450 Nm of torque.
 An optional 381 hp mild hybrid system with a 48 V starter-alternator and 8-speed ZF automatic transmission is also available, as well as a PHEV powertrain.

 In 2024, both models were introduced to the Cambodian market by GTV Motor Cambodia, rebadged as the GTV Kouprey (Tunland V7) and GTV Kouprey Pro (Tunland V9).
 The Kouprey is powered by a 2.0‑litre Aucan turbo‑diesel engine producing 163 hp and 390 Nm, paired with a 6‑speed manual or 8‑speed automatic transmission, and features a leaf‑spring rear suspension for load‑carrying capability.
-The Kouprey Pro uses the same engine but adds a coil‑spring rear suspension for improved ride comfort, along with premium features such as a panoramic sunroof, leather upholstery, a 12.3‑inch infotainment display, and advanced driver‑assistance systems.
+The Kouprey Pro uses the same engine but adds a coil‑spring rear suspension for improved ride comfort, The drive type is four-wheel drive.along with premium features such as a panoramic sunroof, leather upholstery, a 12.3‑inch infotainment display, and advanced driver‑assistance systems.
 At launch, Cambodian pricing started at US$31,999 for the Kouprey and US$38,999 for the Kouprey Pro, with higher trims and export versions priced above US$40,000.